magesguild/MPMII-Z180_RCBUS-BINDIST/readme.md

 the SET command documentation provided in the MP/M II User Guide closely before spending too much time attempting to password protect files.

-If you password protect set, you need to pass it the password manually like this to use it (to set your default password, which can then unlock things automatically):
+If you password protect SET, you need to give it the password manually like this to use it (to set your default password, which can then unlock things automatically):

     set;s3kr1t [default = s3kr1t]

 Replace s3kr1t with your own password.

 Also note that a password protected file must reside in a password enabled drive to function as expected.

     A:set [protect = on]

 Again, see the manual for more details, but this is a potential stumbling block, so practice it if you want to use passwords.